norsig/vpn-ca-api/README.md

         SetEnvIfNoCase ^Authorization$ "(.+)" HTTP_AUTHORIZATION=$1
     </Directory>

 This will only allow access from `localhost`.
-This service MUST NOT be accessible over the Internet!
+This service MUST NOT be directly accessible over the Internet!

 # API